How to get your IP banned

 Usage Thresholds

 The SNIP node on the RTK2go site is a community resource for all, but needs to be shared.
 This is mostly a data input concern (not one of how many end users).
-There are typically at least 500 hundred other data streams along with yours at any given time coming from both new users and from hundreds of different regular Base Station users all over the world.
+There are always 500 hundred plus other data streams along with yours at any given time coming from both new users and from hundreds of different regular Base Station users all over the world.
+There are over 7,500 Base Stations registered on this machine, with only ~10% are active at any given time.

 More than 2+ PUSH-In connection from the same IP, or sending in multiple data streams a with message rates greater than 1Hz are good ways to get noticed.
 Noticed in this case may mean a 24 hour ban on the IP used or longer.